How to Till a Garden Without a Tiller: 10 Solutions That Work

 Photo: iStock

 Earthworms are one of the best alternatives to tilling because they can help create ideal soil conditions with minimal effort on your part.
-Earthworms naturally improve drainage as they work through the soil, loosening and aerating it on their journey.
-Additionally, earthworms feed on plant debris and soil, casting off nitrogen following digestion, which makes growing conditions even better.
+Vermicomposting, or using worms to compost soil, improves drainage in your garden.
+As worms work through the soil, they’re loosening and aerating it.
+They’re also feeding on plant debris and soil, casting off nitrogen following digestion, which makes growing conditions even better.
 Although relying on earthworms isn’t the fastest method of tilling, you can use it in conjunction with other techniques to improve soil quality.

 how to till a garden without a tiller - plant cover crops such as clover